ove/ove-apps/packages/ove-app-whiteboard/README.md

 This app creates a whiteboard that can be used within the OVE framework.
 The app creates a collaborative canvas that accepts handwriting and text input.

+The app's background is transparent, so it can be used to annotate content displayed using a different OVE App.

 The controller UI design of the whiteboard app is based on [codoodler](https://github.com/pubnub/codoodler).

 ## Launching the App